dimpase/M2/Other-internal-topics.md

 ## Doxygen

-It isn't complete, but it has some useful information.
-Especially the class structure and inheritance.
+This documentation isn't complete, but it does contain some useful information.
+In particular, the class structure and inheritance is described here.

 ## Branches

-Differences between several current branches of M2 include memory allocation schemes (related to garbage collection issues).
+The differences between current branches of M2 include memory allocation schemes (related to garbage collection issues) and build methods.

 ## Unit tests

-"ctest -R unit" does the tests labeled unit.
-Alternately, gmake check (different format).
-These are fast tests to check easy things.
-Add a unit test by going into build directory e/unit-tests directory.
-Write as a function with EXPECT_EQ(Expected,function call).
-There are other checks, but this should be enough for most purposes.
-TEST(Test suite name, specific test name).
-Uses Google tests.
+The unit tests are fast tests that check easy things.
+These tests use the Google test suite.
+A new unit test can be created by going into the build directory e/unit-tests directory and writing a function with the command TEST(&lt;Test suite name&gt;,&lt;specific test name&gt;).
+Within these tests, use EXPECT_EQ(&lt;Expected&gt;,&lt;function call&gt;) to check the value.
+There are other tests, but this function should be enough for most purposes.

+Run unit tests: Depending on the build method, there are different ways to run the tests depending on how M2 has been built.

+1. Using the configure approach, run "make check".

+2. Using the cmake approach, run "ctest -R unit"